William Ewart Gladstone: Legacy

 William Ewart Gladstone was the greatest political figure of the nineteenth century.
 I do not mean by that that he was necessarily the greatest statesman, certainly not the most successful.
 What I mean is that he dominated the scene.

 Rivalry with Disraeli

 Historical writers have often played Disraeli and Gladstone against each other as great rivals.
 Roland Quinault, however, cautions us not to exaggerate the confrontation:

 they were not direct antagonists for most of their political careers.
 Indeed initially they were both loyal to the Tory party, the Church and the landed interest.
 Although their paths diverged over the repeal of the Corn Laws in 1846 and later over fiscal policy more generally, it was not until the later 1860s that their differences over parliamentary reform, Irish and Church policy assumed great partisan significance.
 Even then their personal relations remained fairly cordial until their dispute over the Eastern Question in the later 1870s.

 Streets in Bulgaria

-Streets in Sofia, Plovdiv, Kazanlak, Bulgaria are named after him.
+Streets in Sofia, Plovdiv, Varna, Kazanlak, Bulgaria are named after him.